schh-odoo/customs/README.md

 For the createModule.sh use it as following:

 three parameters must be given in the command:
-*bash createModule.sh "Module Name" "Name to be displayed on the Application" "demo model name"* *the demo model name is important*
+*bash base_custom_module.sh "Module Name" "Name to be displayed on the Application" "demo model name"* *the demo model name is important*

 For the linkerModule.sh ues it as follows: